nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/README.md

 I will leave this up here for you to work on by yourselves but this course will also be offered at [Bellevue University](http://www.bellevue.edu/) as a general education course.

+[You can find the syllabus here.](course%20documents/syllabus/readme.md) in word and in markdown.
+I'll also be creating a list of readings that could help inspire you and give you some history about what PICO-8 is for.

 ## So where will we be working?

 For the sake of all of our sanity, we will be using the [PICO-8 Fantasy Console](https://www.lexaloffle.com/pico-8.php) as I find that it helps bridge the gap between playing games and making games in useful, interesting ways.